liwybloc/sonic-ws/README.md

 ## INFO

-Sonic WS is an ultra-lightweight, high-performance, and bandwidth efficienct websocket library.
+Sonic WS is an ultra-lightweight, high-performance, and bandwidth efficient websocket library.

 Compression:
 - Can reduce packet size by up to 70%+ (for example, 38kb -> 14kb)